 The events were all a great success, well attended by the general public, enthusiastic supporters and their friends; but the ‘Call to Peace’ ideal of engaging much wider support from business’s, charities, not for profit groups and of seeing Kidderminster Twinned with Peace fell short of its simple objectives due to inexperienced advertising and promotion.

-Since then Midlands Peacemakers have been involved in seeking to collaborate on initiatives with a broader appeal, to engage directly and support those helping individuals and organizations to unlock their true potential, and achieve significant and lasting changes in their lives through Dignity Peace and Prosperity.
+Since then Midlands Peacemakers have been involved in seeking to collaborate on initiatives with a broader appeal, to engage directly and support those helping individuals and organisations to unlock their true potential, and achieve significant and lasting changes in their lives through Dignity Peace and Prosperity.

-In so doing it has become apparent that the United Nations Pledge to Peace provides an opportunity for any organization to commit itself, without prejudice, to promoting peace in its community and truly serve those it seeks to represent.
-The United Kingdom Parliament has signed the pledge and it will be interesting to see what becomes of it; on a local level Midlands Peace Makers invite all Midlands Councils to sign the pledge, encourage its business partners and educational institutions to do the same and put Peace firmly on the map for all its citizens, its emergency services, its ex-servicemen and women, social services, health and well- being organisations and all those in need.
+In so doing it has become apparent that the United Nations Pledge to Peace provides an opportunity for any organisation to commit itself, without prejudice, to promoting peace in its community and truly serve those it seeks to represent.
+The United Kingdom Parliament has signed the pledge and it will be interesting to see what becomes of it; on a local level Midlands Peace Makers invite all Midlands Councils to sign the pledge, encourage its business partners and educational institutions to do the same and put Peace firmly on the map for all its citizens, its emergency services, its ex-servicemen and women, social services, health and well-being organisations and all those in need.

 Dignity Peace and Prosperity